kulvait/KCT_doc/posts/working-with-kct-cbct-3-python-implementation-of-circular-ct-trajectory.md

 In the last post we build the mathematical foundation how to construct camera matrices for FDCT setup.
 Now we use this knowledge to create DEN file with a circular geometry and show how to work with it in the KCT package.

-Before we define particular geometry corresponding to the flat panel detector CT trajectory, we need to know some theory about projective geometry and camera matrices.
-This will be the content of this post.

 ## System setup
 We have yet mastered the theory so let's produce the set of camera matrices for given trajectory.
 I have put a script that implements what has been said [to github](https://github.com/kulvait/KCT_scripts/blob/master/createCameraMatricesForCircularScanTrajectory.py).